Playstyle & Rotation Vigour Fellowship Hero Guide

 This is the priority list once you gain access to the Grand Design talent and onwards.

-1. Cast overcharged Rune of Renewal to apply it to all of your allies.
+3. If constant damage is expected to happen on the whole party, cast overcharged Rune Of Renewal to apply it to all of your allies.
 Casting this again with it already active is your primary way to heal significant amounts of AoE damage.
 Having this always on every member of your party greatly increases your rune generation and group healing on recasts.

-2. Cast overcharged Soulbrand to debuff enemies for massive rune generation and damage.
+4. Cast overcharged Soulbrand to apply your dot to multiple enemies for massive rune generation and damage.

-7. Cast Dawnflare.
+8. Cast Dawnflare.
 This is your filler damaging ability that you’ll spam in-between everything else.
-Once you acquire your legendary this cast becomes incredibly short.

-Some things to note are that Luminous Barrier is actually now the primary button you’ll use assuming you can predict damage intake.
-You’ll always want to have Rune of Renewal and Soulbrand active for the rune generation and if you need to actually heal, but preventing damage with Barrier is incredibly strong in scenarios where you can.
+Some things to note are that Luminous Barrier quickly becomes the primary button you’ll use once you are familiar with the damage patterns in the dungeons.
+You’ll always want to have Rune Of Renewal and Soulbrand active for the rune generation, but preventing damage with Barrier is incredibly strong in scenarios where you can.
 You don’t want to do this at the cost of reapplying Renewal if it means your group will be one shot by an incoming boss or trash AoE.

-Once you unlock the talent Radiant Soul, it becomes even more important to Radiant Blast off cooldown since it adds 3 seconds duration to any active Rune of Renewals, Soulbrands, AND Luminous Barriers.
-In combination with the Beacon in the Dark talent you’ll get regular resets of Radiant Blast too, allowing you to do this even more.
+Once you unlock the talent Radiant Soul, it becomes even more important to Radiant Blast off cooldown since it adds 3 seconds duration to any active Rune Of Renewal, Soulbrand, AND Luminous Barrier.
+In combination with the Beacon In The Dark talent you’ll get regular resets of Radiant Blast too, allowing you to do this even more.

 Radiant Runes